 It was also this species of rhino that inspired the English writer Rudyard Kipling to write “How the Rhinoceros got his Skin”, in 1902.
 Therein, a Parsee man rubs cake crumbs into a rhino’s skin, causing it to itch and scrape itself up against a palm tree, creating the vast folds of skin it bears today.

 The skin of the Rhino is thick but extremely sensitive to heat and sunburn.
 This is one of the reasons why the rhinos we are seeing wallowing in the river to cool off and prevent their skin from sunburns.
-Other reasons being parasite prevention, changing taste with aquatic plants in the menu and salt licks in certain cases.
-Watching the birds cleaning the Rhinoceros skin is a pleasure and a feast for our eyes.

 The rhino is a homely beast,